 We’ve known that Mercy Housing onsite staff were essential frontline workers before it became a household term during the pandemic.
 They always will be essential to our mission.
 But what they accomplished in 2020 was nothing short of a miracle.
 The country was dealing with so much, and the impact of the pandemic was hitting people with low incomes the hardest.
 Practically overnight, staff became experts in CDC regulations and transformed the way we work and deliver essential services to residents in need.
 Employees’ innovation and can-do attitude coupled with close community relationships made the impossible, possible.

-To ensure equitable and inclusive communities, employees represent the residents we serve.
+To ensure equitable and inclusive communities, our employees demographics align with the residents we serve:

 Mercy Housing is committed to developing affordable, program-enriched housing for low-income families, seniors, veterans, and people with disabilities who lack the economic resources to access quality, stable housing.